NexiusTailer/Nex-AC/README.md

 #### EnableAntiCheatForPlayer(playerid, acid, enable)

 >  Use to enable/disable one of the anti-cheats for a particular player
->  * `playerid` - ID of the player who needs enable/disable the anti-cheat
+>  * `playerid` - ID of the player who needs to enable/disable the anti-cheat
 >  * `acid` - ID of the anti-cheat
 >  * `enable` - `1` to enable/`0` to disable